theisegeberg/Junction/README.md

 of this solution is "sort of cute and fun", but it suffers from being hard to prove and hard to debug.

+While it requires a lot more code, and completely different architecture I think I would propose an architecture that looks more like even more asynchronous message passing.
+Where you pass in a call, and then you're called back when it is completed.
+This would remove some of the hard to read parts in this library.

 ## Basic usage

 I'll describe via one of the tests written.
 Read the below code first and then